MPiaszczynska/MPiaszczynska/README.md

 ---

 ### 👩‍💻 About Me :
-- 🖥️ I’m Test Automation Engineer working for Sparta Global.
+- 🖥️ I’m a Test Automation Engineer working for Sparta Global.

 - 🌿 Exploring New Technologies.